“He saw fuchsia in a drizzling noon The Elderflower at Dusk like a risen moon And green fields greying on the windswept heights.”

 The Elder is considered to have a ‘crostail’ or bad temper of mischief and it was believed that someone who was struck with an Elder Branch - that after their death their hand would grow out of their grave.
 I would often look in the graveyards to see if there were any hands appearing as a small child having heard the story many times.

 It was also said it was wrong to strike an animal or child with a piece of Eder as it would stop them growing from that day onwards.
-My Great Uncle Harry was struck by a drunk school teacher by an Elder branch.
-He burst Harry’s eardrum and Harry suffered with deafness from hen on.
+My Great Uncle Harry was struck by a drunk school teacher when he was a boy using an Elder branch.
+He burst Harry’s eardrum and Harry suffered with deafness from then on.
+I spent many hours listening to his stories as he moved in with my parents the year they got married in 1970.

 He was also a small man.
 I used to believe he hadn’t grown because of this.
 I thought it was very unfair and that the drunk school master should have been punished.
 I always believed there was something very fairy-like about Uncle Harry and the he could have been friends with Moonface, Saucepan Man in Enid Blyton’s classic The Faraway Tree.